TIF: Learning Temporal Invariance in Android Malware Detectors: Motivation

 \subsection{Invariance in Malware Evolution}

-The challenges highlighted in Section~\ref{problem_scope} motivate the search for characteristics from training set which can be generalized to test samples.
-Indeed, definitions of malware families and types have inspired the exploration of such invariance by categorizing malware according to code structure, behavioural patterns and malicious intent.
-While specific implementations may vary due to evolutionary or obfuscation techniques, members of the same family typically exhibit behavioral patterns consistent with their overall goals.
-Furthermore, malware types similarly represent a wide range of operational intentions that remain stable across families.
-These internal consistencies form the basis of invariance, which we categorize as inter-family invariance and intra-family invariance: \textbf{Intra-family invariance}: Variants within a malware family maintain consistent operational behaviors and attack strategies, despite differences in implementation. \textbf{Inter-family invariance}: Common malicious patterns observed across malware families, such as resource abuse or evasion techniques.
+\diff{The challenges highlighted in Section~\ref{problem_scope} motivate the search for training-set characteristics that generalize to future samples.
+Malware families and types provide a natural basis for such invariance, grouping malware by code structure, behavioral patterns, and malicious intent.
+Although implementations may vary due to evolution or obfuscation, variants within the same family often preserve behaviors consistent with their goals.
+Similarly, malware types capture broader operational intentions that may remain stable across families.
+These consistencies form two kinds of invariance: \textbf{intra-family invariance}, where variants within a family maintain consistent operational behaviors and attack strategies despite implementation differences; and \textbf{inter-family invariance}, where different families share common malicious patterns, such as resource abuse or evasion techniques.}